-It happens to the best of us.
 No matter how diligently you abide by your daily skin care regimen or lead a healthy lifestyle, we still get that unwelcome surprise courtesy of a pimple that seems to come out of nowhere.
-Perhaps you had a stressful week at work, have been clocking in less sleep than usual or are experiencing a reaction from that new serum that is all the rage on Instagram—but whatever the cause, waking up to find an angry zit is enough to send anyone into panic mode.
+Perhaps you’ve been clocking in less sleep than usual, facing more stress or experiencing a reaction from that new serum—but whatever the cause, waking up to find a sizable zit is enough to send anyone into panic mode.
 So how do you deal with it?

 Important Dos and Don’ts